OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-22.md

 In you one man commits abomination with his neighbour’s wife, another shamefully defiles his daughter-in-law, and another violates his sister, his own father’s daughter.

 ## Ezekiel 22:12
-In you are people who accept bribes to shed blood; you take interest and make a profit from the poor.
+In you are people who accept bribes to commit violence; you take interest and make a profit from the poor.
 You extort unjust gain from your neighbours.
 And you have forgotten me, declares the Sovereign Lord.

 ## Ezekiel 22:13
 “Behold, I will strike my hands together at your dishonest gain and the bloodshed in your midst.